Wilma Vaught: Activity after military career

 Vaught became concerned that the role of women in the military was going unnoticed, and pushed for a memorial as the leader of the Women in Military Service to America Memorial Foundation.
-This resulted in the Women in Military Service for America Memorial being built at the entrance to Arlington National Cemetery where there is also a painting of her displayed at the Womens Auxiliary created by artist Jared Seff.
+This resulted in the Women in Military Service for America Memorial being built at the entrance to Arlington National Cemetery where there is also a painting of her displayed at the Women's Auxiliary created by artist Jared Seff.

 Vaught received the Veterans of Foreign Wars' James E. Van Zandt Citizenship Award.

 In 2000, Vaught was inducted into the National Women's Hall of Fame.

 In 2010, Vaught was inducted into the U.S. Army Women's Foundation Hall of Fame.

 On July 7, 2022, Vaught received the Presidential Medal of Freedom by President Joe Biden.

 She is a member of the Daughters of the American Revolution.